springfall2008/batpred/docs/output-data.md

 ### Other rate entities

-- predbat.rates - The current energy rates in Pence (also can be charted)
+- predbat.rates - The current energy import rate in Pence with attributes of yesterday's, todays and tomorrow's rates which can be charted
 - predbat.rates_export - The current energy export rates in Pence (also can be charted)
-- predbat.cost_today - The total cost of energy so far today (since midnight)
+- predbat.cost_today - The total cost of energy so far today (since midnight) with attributes of the total cost every 5 minutes since midnight today
+- predbat.cost_today_export - Same as predbat.cost_today, but for all export income since midnight today
+- predbat.cost_today_import - Same as predbat.cost_today, but for all import costs since midnight today

 ## Car data